anstoradonlab/radon-monitor/user-docs/configuring-a-site.md

 ```
 4. create a configuration file
 5. integrate with the system (cheat by using cron jobs)
+6. When new versions of `radon-monitor` get released, upgrade using this command:
+   `pip install --user --upgrade git+https://github.com/anstoradonlab/radon-monitor.git`

 ## Basic Troubleshooting ideas